Erasmus Gower

-Admiral Sir Erasmus Gower (3 December 1742 – 21 June 1814) was a Welsh naval officer and colonial governor.
+Admiral Sir Erasmus Gower (3 December 1742 – 21 June 1814) was a Royal Navy officer and colonial administrator.

 Naval career

 Gower, aged 13, joined the Royal Navy in 1755 under the patronage of his uncle, Captain John Donkley.
 He was present at the Battle of Quiberon Bay under Admiral Edward Hawke, 1st Baron Hawke and served under Byron's command on HMS Dolphin from 1764 to 1766.
 He was promoted to lieutenant, serving with distinction under Commander Philip Carteret from 1766 to 1769.
 He then served in the Falkland Islands, West Indies, Mediterranean, the East and Newfoundland until 1792, when he declined a baronetcy and was knighted.

 In 1792, Gower was named Commander of the first British diplomatic mission to imperial China and sailed in the 64-gun HMS Lion.
 This expedition was headed by Lord George Macartney.
 They were also accompanied by East Indiaman Hindostan, chartered from the East India Company for the mission.
 Although the Macartney Embassy returned to London without obtaining any concession from China, the mission could have been termed a success because it brought back detailed observations.
 Gower had planned a secret visit to Japan, the Philippines and Celebes while Macartney was in China but was frustrated by adverse weather conditions and lack of essential medical supplies.

 George Staunton, Secretary to the Embassy, was charged with producing the official account of the expedition after their return.
 This multi-volume work was taken chiefly from the papers of Lord Macartney and from the papers of Commander Gower.
 Sir Joseph Banks, the President of the Royal Society, was responsible for selecting and arranging engraving of the illustrations in this official record.